shannonyu/sh-toolkits-lib/README.md

 ##Bash completion

-See complete.sh in the src directory fore more help
+See complete.sh in the src directory for more help

 ##More